greg-raven/Department-21/_posts/1990-04-19-why-i-fired-my-secretary.md

 I said, "OK" as I didn't mind a bit.

-She went into the bedroom, and in about five mintues she came out of the bedroom carrying a large birthday cake, followed by my wife and children, and they were all singing "Happy Birthday."
+She went into the bedroom, and in about five minutes she came out of the bedroom carrying a large birthday cake, followed by my wife and children, and they were all singing "Happy Birthday."

 And there I sat with nothing on but my socks!